 - Now select the whole column and do the same thing.

-Way 2 of 3: Using standard Copy-Paste method
+Way 2 of 3: Using the standard Copy-Paste method

-You can also copy conditional formatting using standard copy paste method.
+You can also copy conditional formatting using the standard copy-paste method.
 In the below image, you see two ranges have been formatted using two rules:

-- The first range is formatted as: if the value is greater than 70, format it with light red fill with dark red text color.
+- The first range is formatted as if the value is greater than 70, format it with light red fill with the dark red text color.

 We don’t want it, we want: only formatting will be copied.
 Click on the Paste Options button.
 To work with Excel conditional formatting, you have two options: